 If you are new to UCC (you've never taken a class), apply to UCC.
 Otherwise, you are done for now.
 You will be contacted about the next steps.

-The Addiction Studies certificate not only offers students the required educational coursework for eligibility to take the Oregon Certified Alcohol and Drug Counselor (CADCI) exam* but additional coursework to enhance their skill sets.
-Upon successfully passing the CADCI exam, students will find employment in substance abuse treatment and recovery fields as counselors.
+The Addiction Studies certificate not only offers students the required educational coursework for eligibility to take the Oregon Certified Alcohol and Drug Counselor (CADC I) exam* but also additional coursework to enhance their skill sets.
+Following these educational requirements, students must complete 1,000 hours of supervised experience in addiction counseling in order to take the CADC I exam.
+Students who complete this process could find employment in substance abuse treatment and recovery fields as counselors.

 Occupational Skills Training